 Moderated by Dr. Linda Caruso Haviland, Director of Dance and Alice Carter Dickerman Director of the Arts Program at Bryn Mawr College with panelists including...

 At Various Points

 by William Forsythe, music by Johann Sebastian Bach & Eva Crossman-Hecht

 “A vision of ballet for the 21st century…”

 -The San Francisco Chronicle on Artifact Suite

 Celebrate the evolution of Pennsylvania Ballet’s repertoire with Company premieres by two of today’s most influential choreographers, plus an exciting World Premiere.
 Artifact Suite offers William Forsythe's singular brand of aggressive, angular movement.
 His daring interpretation of the ballet lexicon boasts lightning-quick rhythm, to-the-hilt extension, and unmatched precision.
 Equally kinetic yet strikingly soulful, Jiří Kylián’s seamless, fluid vocabulary propels his somber Forgotten Land.
 New to our repertoire, Kylián found inspiration for this piece in a painting of water eroding the shore.
-Also on the program, Choreographer in Residence Matthew Neenan creates his 14th commission for the Company, with music from Felix Mendelssohn’s Songs Without Words.
+Also on the program, Choreographer in Residence Matthew Neenan creates his 14th commission for the Company, At Various Points.
+An intimate work for four young dancers, At Various Points is set to selections from Felix Mendelssohn’s Songs Without Words.

-Fold, Collapse, and Shift: Ballet and Beyond in the Choreography of William Forsythe
+Watch clips from Fold, Collapse, and Shift: Ballet and Beyond in the Choreography of William Forsythe.

 Artifact Suite has been supported by The Pew Center for Arts & Heritage.